 I’m a Taurus, so I’ve always called myself “May Queen” and now I’m looking for my own kingdom!
 I really enjoy being alone and writing all these crazy thoughts down.
 I also enjoy photography while listening to music and travelling to exotic places.
 That’s my passion and that’s the meaning of my life: I’m here to experience new things and see this beautiful world that we are part of.
 I like to register every special moment by taking pictures and writing about them, so hopefully others will be inspired to explore it as well.

 I have a very bad memory and I really like the fact that I can simply look at my collection of artwork in order to immediately go back in time and “relive” those unique moments.
 Be them good or bad, because life still beats the alternative.

 We should all look at the big picture and see the great things life has to offer: nature, human connections, animals, love, passion and happiness… I think just listening to the wind blows is worth to have live.

-I also feel that the relationship with my husband constitute the very meaning of my life, because our goal as a family is to create and nurture new life for this beautiful earth.
+I also feel that relationship is the very meaning of my life, because it means that our goal is to have a family.
+Create and nurture new life for this beautiful earth.
 Our love is what I live for.
-He is my best friend that knows me well and loves me back for exactly who I am!
+Best friends who knows each other so well and loves back for exactly who we are!
 “Friends are the family you choose (~ Nin/Ithilnin, Elven rogue).”

 ― Jess C. Scott, The Other Side of Life